eoda-dev/r-maplibregl/README.md

 [![R-CMD-check](https://github.com/eodaGmbH/r-maplibregl/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/eodaGmbH/r-maplibregl/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of maplibre is to ...
+The goal of maplibre is to make it easy to create elegant and interactive maps in RMarkdown documents and Shiny applications.

 ## Installation